-Lacking a single trustworthy source for my core values, I referred to several sources – including the Bible, philosophy, Humanism, and Buddhism to name several.
-As it turns out, many faiths, religions, and philosophies from around the world hold many certain values in common.
-With this in mind, I share these values with you in the hope that they may assist you in developing your own values – or at least provide some food for thought.
+With this in mind, I share the resultant set of values with you in the hope that they may assist you in developing your own set of values – or at least provide you with food for thought.

 Loyalty to Family

-We can be loyal to those who show us loyalty, but when loyalties conflict, we must take the side of our nuclear family.
-Without family, we are alone in the world, so family comes first.
-The ancient proverb “The blood of the covenant is thicker than the water of the womb” means that Loyalty holds no obligation to maintain a toxic or harmful relationship with a family member.
-Cherish your partner and friends, remain duty-bound to brothers and sisters-in-arms, and show loyalty to others when it is earned, but always prioritize your nuclear family.
+We can be loyal to those who show us loyalty, but when loyalties conflict, we must side with our nuclear family.
+Without family, we are alone in the world, so the family unit must come first.
+The proverb “The blood of the covenant is thicker than the water of the womb” implies that loyalty imparts no obligation to maintain toxic or harmful relationships with family members.
+So cherish your partner and friends, remain duty-bound to brothers and sisters-in-arms, and show loyalty to others when it is earned, but always prioritize your nuclear family unit above all.

-We strive to be healthy in our mind, body, and character.
 Our behaviors reflect how we feel, but they can also affect how we feel.
 So we must eat well, sleep enough, hydrate, exercise, relax, socialize, learn, and develop.
-There is a psycho-bio-socio interplay involved in everything we think, do, and feel.
-So we must attend to all three and make them a priority in our lives if we are to be truly healthy and happy.
+There is a biopsychosocial interplay involved in everything we feel, think, and do, So we must strive to be healthy in mind, body, and character and make them a priority in our lives if we are to live healthy and fulfilling lives.

-When confronted with aggression, we must engage it with strength, confidence, and dignity – and without malice.
-We seek no permission or authority to protect ourselves, but we must never initiate aggression or violence.
+Aggression aimed at us must be met with strength, confidence, courage, and dignity, and without malice.
+We seek no permission or authority to protect or defend ourselves, but we must never initiate aggression or violence.

-Knowledge is important, so we must learn as much as we can, but wisdom is much more important.
-Knowledge and information are often subjective and can change quickly.
-Wisdom tends to hold up over time, and it emerges from knowledge, experience, critical thinking, and values.
-Wisdom is our goal, not just knowing things, or being “smart”.
+Knowledge is important, so we must learn as much as we can.
+However, knowledge, data, news, and information are often subjective and can change quickly.
+Wisdom tends to hold up over time, and it emerges from knowledge, experience, and good judgement.
+Thus, wisdom should be our goal; not simply knowing things, or being “smart”.

-Winning without effort is a hollow victory, so we must give everything our full effort.
-External rewards and recognition can be enjoyable, but it is the level of difficulty and the effort expended that gives an achievement its true value and intrinsic satisfaction.
-Consequently intrinsic pride and satisfaction should be our goal; not extrinsic rewards, recognition, or trinkets.
+Winning without effort offers a hollow victory, so we must give everything our fullest measure of effort.
+External rewards and recognition can be enjoyable, but it is the level of difficulty and challenge that gives an achievement its true value.
+Consequently intrinsic pride and satisfaction should be our goal; not extrinsic rewards, trinkets, or recognition.

 Many of life’s most worthy endeavors can be extremely challenging.
-When something becomes difficult or discouraging, we must take a step back, gather our energies and try again.
-Like the saying goes “If at first you don’t succeed, try, try again!”
-Coupled with hard work and a sound strategy, persistence almost always wins in the long run, so we must always focus on the long run and never quit once we have committed to an endeavor, unless it would cause harm to do otherwise.
+When something becomes difficult or discouraging, we must gather our energies and persevere.
+As the saying goes, “If at first you don’t succeed, try, try again!”
+Coupled with hard work and a sound strategy, persistence almost always wins in the long run.
+So we must focus on long term results and never quit once we have committed to an endeavor, unless it would cause harm to do otherwise.

 Passivity is indicative of weakness, which can lead to harm to ourselves or others; Unwarranted aggression is against our value of non-aggression; and Passive-aggressiveness is a form of revenge, which often involves deception; So we must avoid all three.
-Instead we must strive to be assertive at all times.
-We do not shy away from conflicts, but rather we address problems directly, calmly, and confidently.
+Instead we must strive to be Assertive at all times.
 We are neither bullies nor victims, neither predator nor prey.
+Thus, we do not shy away from conflicts, but rather we address problems directly, calmly, and confidently with the goal of maximizing fairness and justice for all concerned.

-It is normal, natural, and healthy to show concern for others; but our empathy can be exploited and used against us.
+It is normal, natural, and healthy to show concern for others, but our empathy can be exploited and used against us.
 Our votes and donations are not always used as intended, and can sometimes lead to devastating consequences to ourselves and others.
-We must not allow others to bully, manipulate, or shame us into demonstrating compassion or support – especially when money, power or control are involved.
-Overtly empathetic ideologues are to be viewed with extreme suspicion, especially when they are asking for something.
+We must not allow others to bully, manipulate, or shame us into demonstrating compassion or support – especially when money, votes, power, or control are involved.
+People who are overtly and fervently empathetic are to be viewed with extreme suspicion, especially when they are asking for something.

 “Keep your word,” “Stay true to yourself,” and “Don’t make promises you cannot keep” are all sayings that allude to integrity.
 We must remain true to our words and values in the face of threats, bribes, or temptations.
 Put another way, never make promises you cannot, or do not intend, to keep.
-To do otherwise is to risk ruining one’s reputation and losing the respect we have earned.
-Failing to act with integrity can harm others as well, and as such contrary to our values.
+To do otherwise is to risk harming one’s reputation, losing respect, or harming others.
+Failing to act with integrity can also be a form of passive-aggression, which is contrary to our values.

-Justice demands equal human rights, dignity, and opportunity for everyone.
-However, equity and social justice require force, aggression, intimidation, shaming or other forms of manipulation in order to be achieved.
-Because social justice can only be achieved by inflicting new injustices, it is contrary to our values of Fairness, Merit, and non-Aggression.
-Justice should feel reasonable and fair to everyone involved, even if somewhat painful, so we must strive to be fair and just in our actions, and to never seek revenge, as revenge begets more injustice.
+Justice demands equal measures of fairness, rights, dignity, respect, and opportunity for everyone.
+Any ideology that requires force, aggression, intimidation, shaming, bullying, or other forms of manipulation in order to be achieved is antithetical to Justice.
+Justice should feel reasonable and fair to everyone involved, even if somewhat painful.
+We must strive to be fair and just in our actions, and to never seek revenge, as revenge begets more injustice.

 Without reason to guide us, and to help manage the worst of our primitive instincts, civilization would collapse.
 This is true in families, countries, communities, and for individuals themselves.
-Love, empathy, lust and other powerful emotions can add beauty to our lives, but they can also cause chaos and damage.
-Therefore we must strive to control our most powerful emotions and instincts or they will control us.
-Reason should be the primary driver of our words and behaviors.
+Powerful emotions can add beauty to our lives, but they can also cause chaos and damage.
+Therefore we must strive to control our most powerful emotions and instincts, lest they control us.
+Reason, fairness, and logic should be the primary driver of our words, thoughts, and behaviors, not feelings.

 Freedom is the basic state of humanity and is among a handful of human rights that are almost universally considered to be self-evident.
 Threats to liberty are threats to our basic human rights.
 And since freedom can only be violated by force, coercion, fraud, or deception, it is abhorrent to our values.
-Some limits to freedom are necessary, but these limitations must be chosen very carefully, and only by rational competent adults and only with the consent of the governed.
-We must never infringe upon the liberty of others, or advocate for such action against others, unless a serious crime is involved; likewise we should actively resist attempts to infringe on our own liberties or those of others around us.
+Some limits to freedom are necessary, but these limitations must be chosen very carefully, and only by rational competent adults and with the consent of those governed.
+Therefore, we must never infringe upon the liberty of others, or advocate for such action against others, unless a serious crime or injustice is involved; likewise we should actively resist attempts to infringe on our own liberties or those of others around us.

 The Chinese concept of Yin and Yang best embodies this value.
-Feminine/Masculine, Rest/Work, Collective needs/Individual rights are a few of many seemingly dichotomous notions that are often framed as “opposites” or mutually exclusive.
-But when properly attended to, they actually complement and balance each other.
-When one force becomes out of balance with respect to the others (there can be more than just two), chaos can ensure and serious injustices can occur.
+Feminine vs Masculine, Rest vs Work, and Collective needs vs Individual rights are just a few of many seemingly dichotomous notions that are often framed as “opposites” or mutually exclusive.
+But when given due consideration, they can actually synergistically complement each other.
+When one force becomes out of balance with respect to the others (there can be more than just two), injustice or serious long term harm or can result.
 We must not give privilege to one thing without attending fairly to the others; we must strive for balance in all we do.

 Respect and Trust

 Respect and trust are essential elements of emotional intimacy.
 Without them, fulfilling relationships and a wholesome happy life are virtually impossible.
-Therefore, we must offer, to those who are worthy of it, the opportunity to earn our respect and trust; and we must expect to earn theirs in return.
-We can offer others a basic level of trust and respect initially, but our fullest measures of trust and respect must be earned.
-In order to help others to this end, while also respecting ourselves, we must also set appropriate boundaries, and enforce them with calmness and assertiveness.
+Therefore, we must offer, to those who are worthy of it, the opportunity to earn our respect and trust; and we should endeavor to earn theirs in return.
+We can offer others a basic level of trust and respect initially, but our fullest measures of trust and respect MUST be earned.
+In order to accomplish this we must set appropriate boundaries, clearly communicate them, and enforce them with calmness and assertiveness.